-INSTRUCTOR AVAILABILITY: Instructor will be available outside of class for 10 student office hours each week.
-Instructor's Office Hours will be posted outside the office and on Canvas.
-You should expect a response to an E-mail or phone call within 1 business day Mon.-Thurs.
+INSTRUCTOR AVAILABILITY: Instructor's Office Hours will be posted outside the office and on Canvas.
+You should expect a response to an E-mail or phone call within 24 hrs.
+Monday thru Thursday.

 CANVAS ACCOUNT (LEARNING MANAGEMENT SYSTEM): Mandatory in order to have access to lecture PowerPoint presentations, announcements, assignments, animations, emails, and any posted grades.
 It is the responsibility of the student to notify their instructor before the end of the first week of classes if they do not have access to the material in Canvas.
 For help, contact the Help Desk at 850-913-3303, or extension 3303 from on campus.